MicrosoftDocs/appcenter-docs/docs/diagnostics/upload-custom-crashes.md

 # Upload custom crashes via API

-Post a crash report, e.g. if you don't want to use our SDK or develop for a custom platform.
-You can upload a crash, error, or attachment log to App Center and view the details in the App Center Diagnostics UI.
+You can upload a custom crash report if you don't want to use our SDK or develop for a custom platform.
+Upload a crash, error, or attachment log to App Center and view the details in the App Center Diagnostics UI.

 To upload a report, call the App Center ingestion endpoint at `https://in.appcenter.ms/logs?Api-Version=1.0.0` with the following headers:

 - `Content-Type`: describes the format of the body.
 App Center currently only supports JSON format.
 - `App-Secret`: string that is the unique identifier associated with each app.
-You can find this in your app settings page.
+You can find the app secret in the settings of an app.
 - `Install-ID`: string that can be any GUID used to keep track of counts.

 Log properties: